JiaruiFeng/GOFA/README.md

 ```
 Please modify the config file for selecting corresponding dataset.
 Note that for both zero-shot and supervised experiment, the
 trained model should be evaluated under inference model to obtain the correct evaluation result.

+We also provide checkpoint of mistral version of GOFA on arxiv instruction-tuning in [here](https://huggingface.co/WFRaain/GOFA/tree/main) with file name `nb_instruct.pth`.
+You can use this checkpoint to directly reproduce the results in the paper.